 Generally, costs are comparable between state-specific and national group health insurance, although both options may be too costly for small businesses.

-This is where a health reimbursement plan like the Qualified Small Employer Health Reimbursement Arrangement (QSEHRA), or Small Business HRA, can help.
+This is where a health reimbursement arrangement like the qualified small employer HRA (QSEHRA), or small business HRA, can help.
 A QSEHRA usually costs less than group health insurance purchased from a national or state provider.
 This is because, with a QSEHRA, the business sets an allowance that employees use to reimburse themselves for the cost of purchasing individual health insurance.
-The QSEHRA will also cover employees in multiple states, giving them the flexibility to buy their own policy and choose local health-care providers.
+The QSEHRA will also cover employees in multiple states, giving them the flexibility to buy their own policy and choose local healthcare providers.